digi2nomad/rest-translation-memory/README.md

-A REST API and an admin UI of translation memory (TMX, XLIFF and TBX), implemented with relational database (H2), Spring Boot and Angular
+A REST API and an admin UI of translation memory (TMX, XLIFF and TBX), implemented with relational databases (H2 and Oracle), Spring Boot and Angular

 start application:  docker run -p 8080:8080 translation-memory-docker